JustalK/LABORATORY-REACT-18-EXPERIMENTAL/README.md

-# REACT APP TEMPLATE
+# LABORATORY REACT 18 - EXPERIMENTAL

 ## Goal

-This project is a template for building react-app with all my favorite tools already configured.
+This project has been made for testing the alpha version of react 18.

-Obviously, the app is using the latest version of `react`.
-For avoiding the relative path, I modified the webpack and allowing the import with an alias.
+Obviously, the app is using the alpha version of `react 18`.
+For avoiding the relative path, I modified the webpack and allowing the import with an alias using `React App Rewiring`.
 I also added the support for sass files.

 In addition, I added `prettier` and configured it for working well with `esLint`.
 Finally, I added the basic usefull package such as the router and the helmet.